g126/hyper-protect-tutorials/HPVS-AttestationContractSignature.md

 It's recommended that the workload owner be the one that provides this signature as this allows them to protect the workload and make sure it's the correct workload that is deployed.

-Technically, unless the malicious actor has access to the private key and can provide a valid signature, it is impossible for anyone else to tamper with the workload, as teh signature would not be valid and HPCR would not deploy the workload.
+Technically, unless the malicious actor has access to the private key and can provide a valid signature, it is impossible for anyone else to tamper with the workload, as the signature would not be valid and HPCR would not deploy the workload.

 The process should be:
 1. Contract signer (possibly workload owner) generates key or certificate pairs